mattmckerroll/noteTaker/README.md

 ## Installation

-Download the files, open a terminal, run "npm install", then run "node app.js" at the file's location and follow the prompts.
-Once you are done, pop over to that fancy ./output folder and take a look at the AMAZING html file you just generated!
+visit the app [here](https://mattmcknotetaker.herokuapp.com/) and try it for yourself!

 ## Usage

-Use this app to make team pages quickly and professionally!
+Use this app to make little notes for yourself.

 ## Credits